Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Stability of potentials

 Taking $c$ that achieves the minimum on the right-hand side, for $p=2$, we get

 \end{proof}

-All our stability estimates involve the oscillation of the Brenier potentials $\Mphi-\mphi$.
+All the stability estimates that have been established so far involve the oscillation of the Brenier potentials $\Mphi-\mphi$.
 It is then natural to wonder under what assumption on a measure $\mu \in \Prob_2(\Rsp^d)$ can we control this oscillation.
 The next proposition, found in \cite{berman2013real}, shows that a sufficient condition is that $\mu$ admits a finite moment of order $p>d$.
-Remark~\ref{rem:morrey} below shows that $M_p(\mu)<+\infty$ with $p<d$ does not imply boundedness of the Brenier potential.
+This assumption seems nearly tight : Remark~\ref{rem:morrey} below shows that there exists a measure $\mu$ such that $M_p(\mu)<+\infty$ with $p<d$, whose associated Brenier potential is unbounded.